jedhsu/geometry/README.md

 `Geometry` explores the concept of space how it as evolved and generalized from its physical perspective in Ancient Greece to the abstract category-theoretic perspective of the modern day, and find practical applications.

-It models space from the five paradigms.
+It models space from the seven paradigms of generalization.
-* Eucildean
+* Level 1: Eucildean
-* Hilbert
+* Level 2: Hilbert
-* Topological
+* Level 3: Topological
-* Categorical
+* Level 4A: Categorical
+* Level 4B: Homotypical
+* Level 5A: N-Categorical
-* Triadic
+* Level 5B: N-Homotypical

 We also want a practical framework with following goals: TODO.